sfraney/wilderness_pathfinder_connections/content/Member_Portal/Sponsorship/sponsorship-requests.md

 ## Supporting those who seek, guiding those who lead

-<br>At Wilderness Pathfinder Connections, we are dedicated to fostering the next generation of wilderness guides.
-Our sponsorship program provides financial assistance, training, and mentorship to individuals passionate about leading nature-based healing ceremonies.
+> At Wilderness Pathfinder Connections, our Sponsorship Program is designed to empower women veterans by providing the financial support, training, and mentorship they need to become influential wilderness guides.
+Our program removes barriers, fosters leadership, and ensures that the next generation of guides is equipped to carry forward our mission of honoring tradition and facilitating transformative experiences.

 **Eligibility Criteria:**